Genomics of personality traits: Non analytic

-Correlation with psychiatric disorder
+Correlation with psychiatric disorders

 Scientists demonstrated that most of personality traits cluster together and they also cluster with most neuropsychiatric disorders and are therefore related.
 In research, scientists used linkage disequilibrium regression score to investigate the correlation between personality traits and psychiatric disorder.
 According to LDSC, there is a positive correlation between major depression disorder and neuroticism and a small correlation between schizophrenia and neuroticism; these correlation have also been confirmed in twins studies.
 Also, neuroticism and openness show strong genetic correlation.
-Besides, scientists found that there is a positive correlation between first principle component and all psychiatric disorders but first principle component showed negative correlation with conscientiousness and agreeableness.
+Besides, scientists found that there is a positive correlation between first principal component and all psychiatric disorders, but first principal component showed negative correlation with conscientiousness and agreeableness.

 Personality features are highly linked with mental, social and physical outcome.
 For example, scientists realized that schizophrenia and bipolar disorders cluster with openness.
 Moreover, they demonstrated that ADHD shows the highest correlation with personality trait especially extraversion.
 Recently, the negative correlation between neuroticism and loneliness was identified as well as a strong correlation between anxiety and neuroticism.
 Plus, narcissism, psychopathy and Machiavellianism have association with low agreeableness.
 In general, neuroticism and other personality traits show negative correlation, while openness, extraversion, agreeableness and conscientiousness shows positive correlation.

 Example for the genes that they find to be correlative are:

 Within 8p23.1, MTMR9 has intronic variant which has association with extraversion and also with neuroticism shows inverse association.
 Another one is 12q23.3, WSCD2 which is found for extraversion, by using GWAS, it had been shown that this locus has association with bipolar disorder.
 In addition, L3MBTL2 is associated with both schizophrenia and neuroticism.
 Another gene is DRD4 which has association with both ADHD and novelty seeking behavior.